EchoStar I

-EchoStar I is a communications satellite operated by EchoStar.
+EchoStar I was a communications satellite operated by EchoStar.
 Launched in 1995, it was operated in geostationary orbit at a longitude of 77 degrees west for 12 or 15 years.
 The company has approved the transfer of the 77 degree west orbital position to QuetzSat as of September 22, 2010.
+It appears to be retired as of 2023.

 Satellite

 The launch of EchoStar made use of a Long March rocket flying from Xichang Satellite Launch Center in Sichuan province of the People's Republic of China.
 The launch took place at 11:50 UTC on December 28, 1995, with the spacecraft entering a geosynchronous transfer orbit.
 The spacecraft carried 16 Ku band transponders to enable direct broadcast communications and television channels through 0.5 m dishes on the ground in the American continents.